-Brands are now mostly online, making the most of online sales opportunities and connections.
+Brands are now mostly online, making the most of online sales opportunities and connection.
 Online has always been growing, but this year it’s exploding.
 Companies like Mirta, for example, is a retailer that gives people the opportunity to purchase Italian bags via online shopping, by offering handcrafted bags from 100% Made In Italy artisans.
 Now, goods from all over the world are available at your fingertips.
 While online-only stores have understood the flow of offerings and centered their business model online, traditional stores and brands have been rapidly learning to leverage technology in order to still hit their numbers.

 Virtual showrooms enable designs to be safely viewed and ordered via technology before production.
 It does require collections to be digitized so details can be viewed up close by buyers, which was an added step that required quick action from brands.
 However, it has been successful and has offered quick turnaround times.
 Kristin Savilia, Joor CEO, said that during Paris Fashion Week the virtual showroom drove activity over 2 times higher than average.
 She explained, “This was the first time that brands mandated that you have to be digital… There was no other way.
-It is a good thing for the industry because it leads to transparency, quicker order turnaround times, and easier communication.”
+It is a good thing for the industry because it leads to transparency, quicker order turnaround times and easier communication.”

 Digital fashion shows

 Since (in person) fashion shows are major events for the industry, it was critical the shows were able to go on.
 Luckily, technology has made digital fashion shows possible so people can still attend virtually.
-While the details and ‘experience’ of the shows may not come across as well as intended over a smart device screen, some fashion shows such as for Valentino have even reached more viewers with live streams on platforms such as YouTube.
+While the details and ‘experience’ of the shows may not come across as well as intended over a smart device screen, some fashion shows such as for Valentino have even reached more viewers with livestreams on platforms such as YouTube.
 Another pivot that Jonathan Anderson made was to mail in samples of pieces for fashion shows that were supposed to happen.

 Appointments for in-store private shopping